jakjam44/upper-limit-stock-screener/README.md

 Hello!

-This a program that will scan all the stocks in the National Stock Exhange of India and tell you which stocks have been consistently hitting their X% limits (upper or lower) for Y days.
+This a program that will scan all the stocks in the National Stock Exhange of India and tell you which stocks below ₹X have been consistently hitting Y% (+-1%) for Z days.